fastify/pre-commit/README.md

 }
 ```

-The contents of `.pre-commit.json` will be used in the place of whatever was defined in the `pre-commit`
+The contents of `.pre-commit.json` will be used in place of whatever was defined in the `pre-commit`
 or `precommit` property inside `package.json`.

-It's all the same.
+It is all the same.
 Different styles so use what matches your project.
 To learn
 more about the scripts, please read the official `npm` documentation:

 https://docs.npmjs.com/misc/scripts